 Learning Planet Youth Design Challenge

-Helping young people turn their ideas into projects that have an impact on the planet
+Helping youth turn their ideas into projects with a real-world impact

 Forms-2

-More than half of the world's population is under 30, and many young people with solutions for the planet lack support, networks and funding.
+Over half the world’s population is under 30, yet many youth with solutions for the planet lack support, networks, and funding.

-The Learning Planet Youth Design Challenge supports these young talents, helping them to develop their projects and make their voices heard for a more sustainable future.
+The Learning Planet Youth Design Challenge backs these young leaders, helping them to grow their education projects for a more sustainable future.

 Join us and give young people the means to shape tomorrow's world!